specs32/flatlight/README.md

 <B>The Software is Licensed under the GNU Public License 3.0, please include that in your Code</B>

-<B> The Hardware is Licensed under CC-BY-SA 4.0 please include this on your Silkscreen or TopCopper</B>
+<B> The Hardware is Licensed under CC-BY-SA 4.0 please include this on your Silkscreen or Top/Bottom Copper Layer</B>

 Both Licenses can be found in the docs folder